Genuine multipartite entanglement detection with imperfect measurements: concept and experiment

 Furthermore, one should note that there are many ways of modeling imperfect measurements.
-Our approach here, which builds on a series of related previous works \cite{Rosset2012, MorelliYamasaki_2022, tavakoli2023quantum}, has the advantage that it is operationally meaningful, does not require any detailed physical modeling, is not limited to a specific physical platform and requires a small resource cost for its estimation.
-However, for specific physical systems, it may be possible to provide well-motivated models that are more conservative, taking the specific physics of the platform into account, without requiring extensive noise tomography.
-This can make possible an analysis of entanglement verification under imperfect measurements in which the cost of imperfections is reduced.
-An alternative route to reducing that cost, while continuing to not require detailed physical modeling, is to increase the resources spent in probing the measurement devices, i.e.~to not base the lab measurement only on their target fidelity but also on additional trusted parameters that now require estimation in the lab.
-In general, approaches in the spirit presented here represent an interesting and practically relevant middle-way between standard entanglement witnessing and device-independent entanglement certification.
+Our approach here, which builds on a series of related previous works \cite{Rosset2012, MorelliYamasaki_2022, Tavakoli2024}, has the advantage that it is operationally meaningful, does not require any detailed physical modeling, is not limited to a specific physical platform and requires a small resource cost for its estimation.
+However, for specific systems, one can also make relevant models based on their specific physics, still without requiring extensive noise tomography.
+An alternative route to reduce the necessary correction terms by increasing the resources spent in probing the measurement devices, i.e.~to use additional trusted parameters.
+All these avenues represent relevant middle-ways between standard entanglement witnessing and device-independent entanglement certification.